MicrosoftDocs/learn/learn-pr/aspnetcore/create-razor-pages-aspnet-core/includes/6-new-razor-page-create-form.md

 * Reserved Razor keywords:
 	* The `@page` directive is what makes this a Razor page.
 It indicates this page can handle HTTP requests.
 The `@page` directive must be the first directive on a Razor page.
-** The *:::no-loc text="@model":::* directive is Razor syntax specifying the type of the model made available to the Razor Page.
-In this case the *:::no-loc text="ContosoPets.UI.Pages.Products.Create":::* PageModel-derived class. *:::no-loc text="ContosoPets.UI.Pages.Products.CreateModel":::* was automatically defined in the *:::no-loc text="Create.cshtml.cs":::* class file.
-The *:::no-loc text="Create.cshtml.cs":::* file was generated when you made a new Razor Page named *:::no-loc text="Create":::*.
+	* The `@model` directive is Razor syntax specifying the type of the model made available to the Razor page.
+In this case, the `ContosoPets.UI.Pages.Products.Create` `PageModel`-derived class. `ContosoPets.UI.Pages.Products.CreateModel` was automatically defined in the *:::no-loc text="Create.cshtml.cs":::* class file. *:::no-loc text="Create.cshtml.cs":::* was generated when you made a new Razor page named *:::no-loc text="Create":::*.
 * C# code: *:::no-loc text="@";;;* character is followed by C# code.
 The *:::no-loc text="@";;;* character starts C# inline expressions, single statement blocks, and multi-statement blocks.
 * HTML such as an *:::no-loc text="<h1>":::* tag.